skip navigation

 How Can Local Governments Celebrate the Holidays?

-Celebrating the winter holidays can be fun, but local governments and their staff and elected officials must think carefully before pulling out decorations, planning parties, or accepting gifts.
+Celebrating the winter holidays can be fun, but local governments, their staff, and elected officials should think carefully before pulling out decorations, planning parties, or accepting gifts.

 Read more